fahadpro01/PLACEMENT_SERIOUS/README.md

 DAY-09 : Find all pairs with a given sum
 DAY-10 : Count all possible paths from top left to bottom right DAY-11 : UNion
+Day-12 : Substrings of length k with k-1 distinct element